eficode-academy/docker-demo/README.md

 Then access it on, e.g. `http://localhost` (make sure it is not trying to use https!)

-### Bind-mount the host file system in to a container
+### Bind-mount the host file system into a container

 Create a directory and some html: